Expert Reviews – Murchison Falls NP

 3/5

 Uganda’s largest national park features on most safari itineraries because of its mix of beauty and wildlife.
-Four of the Big Five are here (only rhinos are absent, but they can be seen at the Ziwa Rhino Sanctuary on the drive from Kampala) and lions and leopards sightings are pretty common.
-Cheetahs are rare, and thus rarely seen, but they’re here too, as are most of the other typical large safari animals and an impressive 450 species of bird.
-You can even visit habituated wild chimps in the adjacent Budongo Forest Reserve.
-Besides wildlife drives north of the river (There isn’t much wildlife to the south.) there are two things every visitor should do at the park.
-First is take a boat trip up the Nile River.
-You’ll travel past plentiful hippos, crocodiles, and buffaloes stopping near the base of the park’s awesome namesake waterfall.
+Four of the Big Five are here (only rhinos are absent, but they can be seen at the Ziwa Rhino and Wildlife Ranch on the drive from Kampala), and lion and leopard sightings are pretty common.
+Most of the typical large safari animals are also present alongside an impressive 450-plus species of bird.
+You can even visit habituated chimps in the adjacent Budongo Forest reserve.
+Besides wildlife drives north of the river (there isn’t much wildlife to the south), there are two things every visitor should do at the park.
+First is to take a boat trip up the Nile River.
+You’ll travel past plentiful hippos, crocodiles and buffaloes before stopping near the base of the park’s awesome namesake waterfall.
 But you can only really appreciate the power of the falls from the top, and going there is the other must-do.
-The mighty river explodes through a tiny gap in the rock and drops 45 meters down a narrow gorge.
+The mighty river explodes through a tiny gap in the rock and drops 43 meters into a narrow gorge.
 It’s far from one of the world’s biggest waterfalls, but it’s definitely one of the most impressive.

 Expert